 Example.
-Your personal car had an FMV of \$2,000 when it was destroyed in a collision with another car last year.
+Your personal car had a FMV of \$2,000 when it was destroyed in a collision with another car in 2002.
 The accident was due to the negligence of the other driver.
-At the end of the year, there was a reasonable prospect that the owner of the other car would reimburse you in full.
-You did not have a deductible loss last year.
+At the end of 2002, there was a reasonable prospect that the owner of the other car would reimburse you in full.
+You did not have a deductible loss in 2002.

-This January, the court awards you a judgment of \$2,000.
+In January 2003, the court awards you a judgment of \$2,000.
 However, in July it becomes apparent that you will be unable to collect any amount from the other driver.
-Since this is your only casualty or theft loss, you can deduct the loss this year that is more than \$100 and 10% of this year's adjusted gross income.
+Since this is your only casualty or theft loss, you can deduct the loss in 2003 that is figured by applying the deduction limits (discussed later).

 Actual reimbursement more than expected.
 If you later receive more reimbursement than you expected, after you have claimed a deduction for the loss, you may have to include the extra reimbursement in your income for the year you receive it.
-However, if any part of the original
+However, if any part of the original deduction did not reduce your tax for the earlier year, do not include that part of the reimbursement in your income.
+You do not refigure your